nleanba/typst-theoretic/lib.typ

   secondary: false,
   /// How much to indent each entry.
   ///
-  /// - If length, it will be multiplied with level - 1.
+  /// - If #type("relative length"), it will be multiplied with level - 1.
-  /// - If function, will be called with the level as argument.
+  /// - If #type("function"), will be called with the level as argument.
   /// -> relative length | function
   indent: 1em,
   /// How much more to indent subsequent lines (in addition th @toc-entry.indent).